-3.5.10 GRLIB OpenCores IC-master
+3.5.10 GRLIB OpenCores I2C-master

 Enable "I2C support" and "I2C support / I2C Hardware Bus support / OpenCores I2C Controller".
 The driver will use the GRLIB wrapper's interface when the kernel is configured to run on a Leon SoC.
-To use the IC bus, selections should also be made under "I2C support / I2C Algorithms" and "I2C support / Miscellaneous I2C Chip support", depending on which peripherals that are present in the system.
+To use the I2C bus, selections should also be made under "I2C support / I2C Algorithms" and "I2C support / Miscellaneous I2C Chip support", depending on which peripherals that are present in the system.
+Section 13 contains an example that utilizes the I2C character interface to write directly to an I2C device.